 On the scheduler, any white slot is an available appointment; any light blue slot is an appointment that has already been taken by someone else; any yellow/orange slot is your own appointment; any dark blue slot means no lecturer is available.

-In the upper left-hand corner of each day on the scheduler is a little clock.
-Click on the clock to be added to the Wait List.
-Whenever there is a cancellation, you will be immediately notified via email or text.
+In the lower right-hand corner of each day on the scheduler, you’ll see the words Waiting List in small letters.
+Click on the link to be added to the waiting list for an appointment.
+Whenever there is a cancellation for that day, you will be immediately notified via email or text.
 Then go immediately to the scheduler to make the appointment (many others will also receive that notification).
-You must click the clock for each day that you wish to be notified.